ahsanHabib567/IT-Documentation/Scenario_1.md

 ## Place:
 **Hotel Zakaria International - Dhaka**
 ## Issue:
-**No internet on 3rd floor in one Router and internet blackout at the reception site router.**
+**No internet on the 3rd floor in one Router, and internet blackout at the reception site router.**
 ## Reason:
-**There was an adapter issue of the Altai router on 3rd floor.
-Router wasn’t getting power.
+**There was an adapter issue with the Altai router on 3rd floor.
+The router wasn’t getting power.
 And on the reception site, maybe a restart of the network stack by them caused the problem.**
 ## Approach: